dzmanto/bang/README.txt

 3. Uninstallation
 Open the folder with Bang Wallpaper Plus on your computer and click uninstall.exe.
 Follow the instructions on the screen.

-4. Hostinfo
+4. Settings
 Bang Wallpaper Plus from version 1.1 displays a box with host information such as hostname, IP, username.
-You may disable this feature by deletion of the file hostinfo from the installation directory.
+To disable this feature, click settings.vbs and follow the instructions on the screen.